 - Active tuberculosis (TB), which may present with pulmonary or extrapulmonary disease.
 Test patients for latent TB before initiating Olumiant and during therapy.
-Treatment for latent infection should be considered prior to Olumiant use. - Invasive fungal infections, including candidiasis and pneumocystosis.
-Patients with invasive fungal infections may present with disseminated, rather than localized, disease. - Bacterial, viral, and other infections due to opportunistic pathogens.
+Treatment for latent infection should be considered prior to Olumiant use - Invasive fungal infections, including candidiasis and pneumocystosis.
+Patients with invasive fungal infections may present with disseminated, rather than localized, disease.